How to use gap analysis to gain an unfair advantage over your competitors

 - Column 3: Do we satisfy this intention?
 Enter a yes or a no, depending on whether this is a visitor intention that your website satisfies.
 For the example above, if you did sell pet insurance, you’d write “Yes.”
 If you didn’t, you’d write “No.”

-Most companies don’t think beyond this point.
-If the visitor wants pet insurance, and the website doesn’t offer pet insurance, the company dismisses the visitor as having been unqualified.
+Column 3 may reveal that you satisfy only a small percentage of your visitors’ needs.
+Many companies accept this as inevitable.
+If the visitor wants pet insurance and the website doesn’t offer pet insurance, the company dismisses the visitor as having been unqualified.

-However the opportunity comes when you add the following two columns:
+The opportunity comes when you populate the final two columns.

-- Column 4: How do we currently monetize this intention?
-How could we monetize this intention?
+- Column 4: How do we currently monetize this intention (and how could we)?

-- Column 5: How much revenue do we currently generate from this?
-How much revenue could we generate from this?
+- Column 5: How much revenue do we currently generate from this (and how much could we)?

 Columns 4 and 5 allow you to estimate the opportunity cost, revealing how you could increase your profit per visitor.
 For new products, you will have to estimate the value for Column 5.
-You can base your estimates on knowledge of your competitors’ sales; information from suppliers; sales figures from a trial run; or calculations based on the survey responses, making assumptions about conversion rates.
+We base our estimates on trial runs, supplier information, or industry sales figures where available.
+You can even base estimates on survey responses if you make sensible assumptions about conversion rates.

-- …which means you get the lion’s share of the traffic.
+- and enjoying the lion’s share of the traffic.

-Of course, conversely, if your competitors can monetize your visitors better than you can, then there’s a good chance they can do the same to you.
+If you’ve read The Power Law of CRO, you’ll recognize that growing profit-per-visitor increases the Lifetime Customer Spend element of the equation.
+Conversely, if your competitors can monetize your visitors better than you can, then there’s a good chance they’ll do the same to you.

-(It might sound mercenary to talk about “monetizing visitors.”
-However, from a visitor’s-eye view, monetization tends to be a good thing; as a consumer, you’ll find that there’s a large correlation between the companies you like and the ones you give money to.)
+(It might sound mercenary to talk about “monetizing visitors,” but from a visitor’s-eye view, monetization tends to be a good thing.
+As a consumer, you’ll find a large correlation between the companies you like and the companies you give money to.)

-How to populate Column 4—an easy way to generate ideas for monetizing visitor intentions
+Three easy ways to generate ideas for monetizing visitor intentions

-The following methods may help you identify products and services that would satisfy your visitors’ intentions:
+The following methods may help you identify products and services that would satisfy your visitors’ intentions (and provide ideas for column 4):

-- Method 1: Temporarily add a Google AdSense box to the page.
-AdSense is powered by auction bidding, so the ads that are shown will be those that the advertisers (and Google) are confident will persuade your visitors to spend money.
+- Method 1: Temporarily add Google AdSense or equivalent service to the page.
+AdSense is powered by auction bidding, so the ads will be those that the advertisers (and Google) are confident will persuade your visitors to spend money.
 Once the ads are live on your website, study which products and services they promote.

-- Method 2: Look at which products and services your competitors offer—particularly those that they push hard.
+- Method 2: Look at which products and services your competitors offer—particularly those they push hard.

-- Method 3: Identify companies that have similar economics to yours, and look at which products they cross-sell.
+- Method 3: Identify companies which have similar economics to yours and look at which products they cross-sell.
 Perhaps your company sells a B2B commodity, like safety signage.
-If so, look for other companies that sell B2B commodities, and see what other products and services they offer.
-You may be inspired to discover that the domain registrar GoDaddy cross-sells office productivity software.
-Or that the printing company Vistaprint cross-sells an email-marketing service.
-Not only will this reveal products you should be cross-selling, but you may also discover that the similar companies (like GoDaddy)—or even the cross-sold companies (like the office software)—should be cross-selling your products.
+If so, look for other companies that sell B2B commodities and see what other products and services they offer.
+Not only will this reveal products you could be cross-selling, but it may suggest companies who could cross-sell your products.

 An easy, risk-free way to add products and services

-If your research reveals that you should be selling pet insurance, you don’t need to set up an insurance company overnight.
-The following process allows you to explore tentatively how you could offer a new product range.
-The steps are listed in terms of increasing risk and commitment:
+If your research reveals that you should sell pet insurance, you don’t need to set up an insurance company overnight.
+The following process allows you to carefully explore how you could offer a new product range.
+The steps are listed in order of increasing risk and commitment:

-- Continue running ads on your page: If the ads are generating significant revenues, you could continue to run them.
+- Continue running ads on your page: If the ads generate significant revenues, you could carry on showing them.
 Some of our clients make a significant fraction of their revenue from displaying ads.

-- Continue advertising other companies’ products, but bypass the ad network: Contact companies that are advertising on your page, and do deals with them directly.
-They can pay you on a cost-per-impression (CPI) basis, or on a performance basis with a cost-per-acquisition (CPA) deal or a cost-per-lead (CPL) deal.
+- Continue advertising other companies’ products, but bypass the ad network: Contact the companies advertising on your page and do deals with them directly.
+They can pay you by impression, by lead, or by sale.

 An example of creating additional product ranges